 Even when the season for pruning has finally arrived, you still can't immediately start chopping away at the branches.
 Oaks are frequently included by the tree bylaws that several communities have enacted in order to preserve the health of particular tree species.

 If you do not have the necessary documents, pruning a large oak tree could end up costing you money.
 Always be sure to check with a tree expert before taking any action to ensure that you do not require any licences.
 Not only will the trees benefit from these restrictions, but the community as a whole will be safeguarded as well.

 Local Oak Tree Specialists

-Mature oaks need little or no supplemental fertilisation.
-However, light fertilisation may be needed in landscaped situations to replace nutrients supplied by leaves that normally accumulate under an oak.
+Oaks that have reached maturity require either very little or no additional fertilisation.
+However, a little fertilisation may be required in circumstances where landscaping is present in order to replace the nutrients that are generally supplied by the leaves that gather under an oak.